Sign up for our newsletter

 The weekend is upon us again and there are a ton of things to do in Tampa Bay if you’re a family looking for some outdoor fun or ‘masks required’ indoor activities.

 If your kids love Minecraft, they will think Minecraft Mania at MOSI is totally awesome!
 Your child can play Minecraft while learning new skills to become Minecraft Designer, Adventurer or even Master!
-While you’re there, stay and play at the beloved science museum!
-This is also the final weekend to experience the Space for Art exhibit! mosi.org
+While you’re there, stay and play at the beloved science museum! mosi.org You can also arrive early or stay later to check out the Idea Zone.

 If you love the National Geographic series Secrets of the Zoo: ZooTampa, you’ll definitely want to add this 90-minute walking tour to your weekend line up!
 You’ll be guided by one of the stars of the show as you get to know all the new additions to the Zoo, including Gronk the baby rhino!
 The ticket includes coffee or juice before the tour and admission to the zoo after.
 Learn more here.